Below is a list of commonly used terms and definitions in the field of genomics.

 - A sequence that provides an alternate representation of a locus found in a largely haploid assembly.
 These sequences don't represent a complete chromosome sequence although there is no hard limit on the size of the alternate locus; currently these are less than 1 Mb.
 Previously these sequences have been referred to as "partial chromosomes", "alternate alleles", and "alternate haplotypes".
 However, these terms are confusing because they contain terms that have biological implications.
 Diploid assemblies (which by definition are from a single individual) should not have alternate loci representations.
 Multiple scaffolds from different loci that are considered to be part of the same haplotype should be grouped into alternate locus groups (e.g. mouse 129/Sv group).
 Note: an alternate locus group was previously considered an alternate partial assembly.

 - a set of chromosomes, unlocalized and unplaced (random) sequences and alternate loci used to represent an organism's genome.
-Most current assemblies are a haploid representation of an organism's genome, although some loci may be represented more than once (see Alternate locus, below).
+Most current assemblies are a haploid representation of an organism's genome, although some loci may be represented more than once (see Alternate locus, above).
 This representation may be obtained from a single individual (e.g. chimp or mouse) or multiple individuals (e.g. human reference assembly).
 Except in the case of organisms which have been bred to homozygosity, the haploid assembly does not typically represent a single haplotype, but rather a mixture of haplotypes.
 As sequencing technology evolves, it is anticipated that diploid sequences representing an individual's genome will become available.

 - Assembly Units: